 Yorkshire Terrier AKA Yorkies

 Last but not least, the Yorkshire Terrier AKA Yorkie dog breed is a great low energy and hypoallergenic dog breed.
-The Yorkie is considered a “toy” type terrier and are less than 15 pounds (6.8 kg).
+The Yorkie is considered a “toy” type terrier and is less than 15 pounds (6.8 kg).
 This breed does enjoy regular walks outside.
 In addition to their compact size, Yorkies are hypoallergenic and nonshedding dogs that carry little dog allergy dandruff.
 Yorkies are also great companion dogs that like to sit on your lap and love playing.
-Their signature coat is multiple color steel blue and tan.
+Their signature coat is multiple colors of steel blue and tan.